 Competing in NCAA Division II athletics, studying at the University of Oxford, and landing a job with the LinkedIn Business Leadership Program (BLP) in Chicago upon graduation fulfilled the Dominican University of California experience for business major Sophia Stetson `19.

-“This is more than I expected,” said Sophia, who this fall began a full-time job as a Business Development Representative for Okta, Inc. in Chicago.
+“This is more than I expected,” said Sophia, now an account strategist for Google in Chicago.
 “I feel really fortunate that I met a lot of amazing people at Dominican who supported me and helped me get to where I am today.”

 Sophia graduated in May 2019 from the Barowsky School of Business.
 Her Dominican journey started her freshman year when a business communications course taught by Dr. Christopher Leeds, Professor of Management “launched everything” and solidified Sophia’s decision to major in business after she graduated from Redwood High School in Visalia.